Mbuyiseli Madlanga

-Mbuyiseli "Russell" Madlanga (born 27 March 1962) is a judge of the Constitutional Court of South Africa, having been appointed on 1 August 2013.
+Mbuyiseli Russel Madlanga (born 27 March 1962) is a retired South African judge who served as a justice of the Constitutional Court of South Africa from 2013 to 2025.
+At the time of his retirement, he had served as Acting Deputy Chief Justice of South Africa, following the elevation of Mandisa Maya to Chief Justice.
+Since leaving the bench, he has chaired the Madlanga Commission.

+He joined the Constitutional Court bench on 1 August 2013 on the appointment of President Jacob Zuma.
+Formerly an advocate in the Eastern Cape, he first served as a judge in the Transkei Division between 1996 and 2001.

 Early life

-Madlanga was born in 1962 in Njijini village, Mount Frere, to a family of the amaBhaca.
+Madlanga was born in 1962 in Njijini village, Mount Frere, to a family of the amaHlubi.
 He attended Mariazell High School in Matatiele.
-His father, a teacher, encouraged him to apply for a bursary to read law at the University of Transkei, where he completed a BJuris in 1981 in an atmosphere of growing unrest.
+His father, a teacher, encouraged him to apply for a bursary to read law at the University of Transkei, where he completed a BJuris in 1981 in an atmosphere of growing social unrest.
 During his final year he began working in a magistrate's office, though he was close friends with African National Congress activists under investigation by his colleagues.

 In 1985 he moved to Grahamstown, then in a state of "complete chaos", and completed an LLB at Rhodes University the following year.
 From 1987 to 1989 he worked as a law lecturer at the University of Transkei, teaching customary law, the law of delict and the law of contract.
 He won a scholarship to attend the University of Notre Dame and completed his LLM there in 1990.
 For the next six months he worked in the Washington, D.C. office of Amnesty International, where he briefly met Nelson Mandela after his release from prison.